New Inflation in Supersymmetric SU(5) and Flipped SU(5) GUT Models: Abstract

 \section{Abstract}

-We discuss the realization of new inflation model, proposed in \cite{Senoguz:2004ky} by Senoguz and Shafi, for supersymmetric $SU(5)$ and flipped $SU(5)$ models of grand unified theories (GUTs).
+We study the feasibility of realizing supersymmetric new inflation model, introduced by Senoguz and Shafi in \cite{Senoguz:2004ky}, for $SU(5)$ and flipped $SU(5)$ models of grand unified theories (GUTs).
+This realization requires an additional $U(1)_R \times Z_{n}$ symmetry for its successful implementation.
 The standard model (SM) gauge singlet scalar components of $24_H$ and $10_H$ GUT Higgs superfields are respectively employed to realize successful inflation in $SU(5)$ and flipped $SU(5)$ models.
-In addition to gauge symmetry, a $U(1)_R \times Z_{n}$ symmetry is also considered in these models.
-The predictions of various inflationary parameters lie within latest Planck's data bounds on the scalar spectral index $n_s$, for $n \geq 5$ in $SU(5)$ model and for $n \geq 3$ in flipped $SU(5)$ model.
+The predictions of the various inflationary observables lie within the recent Planck bounds on the scalar spectral index, $n_s$, for $n \geq 5$ in $SU(5)$ model and for $n \geq 6$ in flipped $SU(5)$ model.
 In particular, the tensor to scalar ratio $r$ and the running of spectral index $d n_s/ d\ln k$ are negligibly small and lie in the range, $10^{-12} \lesssim r \lesssim 10^{-8}$ and $10^{-9} \lesssim dn_s/d\ln k \lesssim 10^{-3}$, for realistic values of $n$.
-In estimating the numerical predictions, we fix the scale of gauge symmetry breaking to $M \sim 2 \times 10^{16}$ GeV.
-The required dilution of monopoles is naturally achieved in the breaking of $SU(5)$ gauge symmetry during inflation.
-Finally, the $U(1)_R \times Z_{n}$ symmetry is observed to play a crucial role in suppressing various operators of fast proton decay in flipped $SU(5)$ model and, therefore, the lifetime of proton for $p \rightarrow e^+ \pi^0$ channel is estimated to be of order $10^{36}$ years.
+In numerical estimation of the various predictions, we fix the gauge symmetry breaking scale, $M$, around $2 \times 10^{16}$ GeV.
+The issue of gauge coupling unification in $R$-symmetric $SU(5)$ is evaded by adding vectorlike families with mass splitting within their multiplets.
+The dilution of monopoles beyond the observable limit is naturally achieved in the breaking of $SU(5)$ gauge symmetry during inflation.
+A realistic scenario of reheating with non-thermal leptogenesis is employed for both models.
+The predicted range of reheat temperature within Planck bounds, $3 \times 10^{7}\text{ GeV }\lesssim T_r \lesssim 2 \times 10^{9}$ GeV, is safe from the gravitino problem for the gravitino mass, $m_{3/2} \gtrsim 10$ TeV.
+Finally, the $U(1)_R \times Z_{n}$ symmetry is also observed to play a crucial role in suppressing the various fast proton decay operators.